Aadesh260102/Healthcare-Analysis/README.md

 ## 📌 Overview
 The **USA Healthcare Analysis Dashboard** provides a comprehensive view of healthcare operations, patient visits, doctor specialization, and treatment trends.
-This project was created in **Power BI** to help analyze and monitor **hospital performance, patient demographics, and cost efficiency** across the healthcare system.
+This project was created to help analyze and monitor **hospital performance, patient demographics, and cost efficiency** across the healthcare system.

 ---